cryingincradles/Multitale/README.md

 ## How does it works

-1. First of all compile or run compiled program
+1. First of all compile & run or run compiled program
 2. Copy & Paste path to work folder
 3. Wait for results in the program directory